hbrady415/Ball-Game-Scripts-and-Demo/README.md

 # Unity-Scripts

-A few simple Unity scripts I wrote to help teach Unity to children game design with Deleware Steam Academy on Outschool.
+A few simple Unity scripts I wrote to help teach  game design to children using Unity and C# with Deleware Steam Academy on Outschool.

 ColorChangeCube:

-Script used to create a color changing cube that changes colors every 2 seconds which was used as a collectable item inside of a game created in the class
+Script used to create a color changing cube that changes colors every 2 seconds which was used as a collectable item inside of a game created in the class, used to teach coroutines.

 EnemyAI & lastCollider: